-We also cover some vaccines under our Part B and Part D prescription drug benefit.
+We also cover some vaccines under our Part B and most adult

+vaccines under our Part D prescription drug benefit.
 Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
 What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.